 Elissa’s personal interest include baking, cycling, hiking, photography and travel.

 Kerry is a native New Yorker, turned Southern California girl.
 After 30 years in Huntington Beach, CA, she moved to Atlanta to try something new – something to enrich her mind, body and spirit.
 It was in Atlanta that she took her first yoga class.
 It was love at first practice.
 Knowing how greatly her yoga experience has changed her life, Kerry has a strong desire in her heart to share these practices with others.

 After taking as many different types of yoga classes and workshops as possible, she enrolled in a 200 hour yoga teacher training program with lead teacher Kim Saunders.
-Still wanting to learn more upon gradutating, she immediately enrolled in her 300 hour YTT at the Asheville Yoga Center in Asheville, NC and will complete her advanced teacher training program in 2020.
+Still wanting to learn more, Kerry completed her 300-hour advanced certification in 2022.

 Kerry’s has been a healthcare professional throughout her career, and this lends itself in her understanding of anatomy and alignment in her sequences and cues.
 Kerry loves hiking, mountain biking, surfing, and forest bathing.